pipiczistvan/bricklog/README.md

 Generate baseline profile using BaselineProfileGenerator on a rooted emulator.
 Run benchmarks on real device.

-1. Use benchmark flavor
-2. Execute ./gradlew :composeApp:generateReleaseBaselineProfile
+1. Execute ./gradlew generateReleaseBaselineProfile -Pbuildkonfig.flavor=benchmark
-3. Test with benchmarks on real device
+2. Test with benchmarks on real device
-4. Copy baseline-prof.txt and startup-prof.txt to composeApp/src/androidMain folder
+3. Copy baseline-prof.txt and startup-prof.txt to composeApp/src/androidMain folder

 ## Troubleshoot